Goran Bogdanović (footballer)

-Goran Bogdanović (Горан Богдановић; born 27 April 1967) is a Serbian former footballer who played as a midfielder.
-He was most noted for his technical ability and dribbling skills.
+Goran Bogdanović (Горан Богдановић; born 27 April 1967) is a Serbian former professional footballer who played as a midfielder.
+He was noted for his technical ability and dribbling skills, especially his step-overs.

-Playing career
+Club career

 After starting out at his hometown club Smederevo, Bogdanović was acquired by Partizan as a teenager in 1985.
 He would go on to win back-to-back championships with the Crno-beli in 1986 and 1987.
 After completing his compulsory military service in the 1988–89 season, Bogdanović established himself as one of the team's most regular players, helping Partizan win the only edition of the Yugoslav Super Cup (1989) and one Yugoslav Cup (1992).

 In February 1993, Bogdanović moved abroad to Spain and signed with Segunda División side Mallorca.
 He spent two and a half years with the Bermellones, before transferring to La Liga side Espanyol in the summer of 1995.
 In his debut season with the Periquitos, Bogdanović scored five league goals in 24 appearances, as the club finished in fourth place.
 He later lost his place in the team, before switching to Extremadura in early 1998, helping them win promotion to the top flight.

-In January 2000, Bogdanović returned to his childhood club Sartid Smederevo.
-He helped the side earn a spot in UEFA competitions for the first time in the 2000–01 season.
-The following year, Bogdanović led the Oklopnici as captain to a third-place finish, their highest league position to date.
-He also helped them win the Serbia and Montenegro Cup in 2003, their first major trophy.
+In January 2000, Bogdanović returned to his parent club Sartid Smederevo.
+He helped the side to a fourth-place finish in the 2000–01 season, as the club qualified for European football for the first time in history and earned a spot in the UEFA Intertoto Cup.
+The following year, Bogdanović led the Oklopnici as captain to a highest-ever third-place finish to secure a spot in the UEFA Cup.
+He also helped them win the Serbia and Montenegro Cup in May 2003, clinching their first major trophy.
 At the end of the 2003–04 season, Bogdanović retired from professional football.
 He ended his career with a farewell exhibition game between his former clubs Smederevo and Partizan on 31 July 2004.

+International career

+At international level, Bogdanović was capped once for Yugoslavia B in a 2–1 loss to England B at The Den on 12 December 1989.